A few days ago as I woke up the words of Psalm 127: 1-2 came to mind.

 for he grants sleep to those he loves.

-I’ve heard many messages preached on this passage about unless God builds the church, the pastor is working for nothing and unless God guards the churches work, the watchmen, intercessors do their work in vain but I felt the Holy Spirit question me whether this can refer to closer to home.
-What if it means unless you are building your life and everything in it to Gods design and ways, it’s all in vain, worthless a futile waste of effort.
+I’ve heard many messages preached on this passage about unless God builds the church, the pastor is working for nothing and, unless God guards the church’s work, the watchmen, intercessors do their work in vain, but I felt the Holy Spirit question me whether this can refer to closer to home.
+What if it means unless you are building your life and everything in it to God’s design and ways, it’s all in vain, worthless, a futile waste of effort.
 And God’s ways seem to be as much about justice, care, freedom and compassion as they are about church gatherings and our personal relationship.
-It’s not an either/or scenario, we should do one without neglecting the other (Matt 23:23) In fact, the overflow and outworking of our personal relationship with God and our times gathered together should lead us to care for the poor, the marginalised, the hungry and our planet.
+It’s not an either/or scenario, we should do one without neglecting the other (Matt 23:23).
+In fact, the overflow and outworking of our personal relationship with God and our times gathered together should lead us to care for the poor, the marginalised, the hungry and our planet.

 Here’s a fairly dystopian description of the society we live in.
 We work longer and longer hours, even working during our commute and at home, to earn more and more money.
-We spend that money in supermarkets that squeeze suppliers margins so tight that they increasingly use unsafe or unethical practises to produce that food, we buy clothing and equipment manufactured in sweatshops in the developing world where safety standards and reasonable remuneration are non-existent, we spend our leisure time glued to gadgets that electronically stimulate our brains so we cannot sleep and mess up the chemical balance of our brains and periodically we jump on cheap flights run by airlines that exploit their workers to crash out on a beach somewhere warm, to try to recover enough to come home and do it all again.
-Our whole society is like a spring that has been coiled so tight it is about to snap and the state of our mental & physical health and our relationships is the proof of it.
+We spend that money in supermarkets that squeeze suppliers’ margins so tight that they increasingly use unsafe or unethical practices to produce that food; we buy clothing and equipment manufactured in sweatshops in the developing world where safety standards and reasonable remuneration are non-existent; we spend our leisure time glued to gadgets that electronically stimulate our brains so we cannot sleep and mess up the chemical balance of our brains; and periodically we jump on cheap flights run by airlines that exploit their workers to crash out on a beach somewhere warm, to try to recover enough to come home and do it all again.
+Our whole society is like a spring that has been coiled so tight it is about to snap and the state of our mental and physical health and our relationships are the proof of it.

 I feel like God’s view of our world and our lifestyles is “in vain”.
-I also feel like he has given us this pause moment, in the midst of corona virus, to stop and evaluate our lives and to ask him for his solutions.
-To stand in the crossroads and to ask him for the ancient paths so we find rest for our souls.
-What changes does he want for us so that we release some of the pressure, create some space and find room to breathe again.
+I also feel like He has given us this pause moment, in the midst of the coronavirus pandemic, to stop and evaluate our lives and to ask Him for His solutions, to stand in the crossroads and to ask him for the ancient paths so we find rest for our souls.

 As I said in last weeks blog: